-Transitions, custom logos, well mixed audio, high resolution – all of these can make the difference between a clearly amateur stream and a professional-quality production.
+The right free streaming software will give your videos a professional edge with, custom logos, well mixed audio, high resolution – everything that sets the pros apart from the amateurs.
 Thankfully, the software you need to create a great looking stream doesn't have to be expensive – and some of the best is free.

 It can be tricky to pick the right free streaming software for you.
 Streaming is a growing market, and developers are fighting for your attention with claims of better performance, ease of use and quick setup – so how you do choose?